EtHsu0/es4_final_proj/README.md

     - Concat board and menu together and handle paddings, to produce an output for VGA module.

-Menu: (Optional)
-    - Before the game start, provide list and instructions.
-    - The output of this menu will need to satisfy the followings
-        - Enough information for Display module to populate the display.
-        - Enough information for our module to know what game settings we are on.

 Board:
     - Here we stores constants using generic.
     - If the game starts, we take the inputs and start doing works.